pomerium/pomerium/docs/reference/readme.md

 - Optional
 - Example: `pomerium-authenticate-service.pomerium.svc.cluster.local`

 Authenticate Internal Service URL is the internally routed dns name of the authenticate service.
-This setting is typically used with load balancers that do not gRPC, thus allowying you to specificy an internally routable name.
+This setting is typically used with load balancers that do not gRPC, thus allowing you to specify an internally accessible name.

 ### Authorize Service URL